Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Exact solution of the field equations

-The absence of the scalar field $\phi$ in the above equation allows us to solve the geometry first.
-We make the ansatz $\rho(r)=\sqrt{r^2+a^2}$, which defines a minimal 2-sphere at $r=0$ with area $4\pi a^2$.
+From the above ODE, we infer that $f(r)=1$ is only a solution when $p =2$.
+Hence, in order to obtain a consistent asymptotically flat solution, we need to seet $p = 2$, which defines a minimal 2-sphere at $r=0$ with area $4\pi a^2$.
 Eq. \eqref{SM:Einstein:eq1} simplifies to the following linear ODE with the ansatz for $\rho$: The general solution to the above ODE is:

 where $C_{1}$ and $C_{2}$ are integration constants.
 We impose asymptotic flatness and match the ADM mass M $(f(r)\approx 1-2GM/r$ as $r\rightarrow \infty$).
 In the $r\rightarrow \infty$ limit we find